elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 ## Web

-The latest GNOME Web 44.2 has now been ported to Gtk 4 and features much improved performance and web standards compatibility, plus a new saved passwords popover.
+The latest GNOME Web 44.6 has now been ported to GTK 4 and features much improved performance and web standards compatibility, plus a new saved passwords popover.
 With Firefox sync, web apps, and performance that matches major mainstream competitors, there's never been a better time to try this community-made web browser.

-The latest version of Web fixes a crash in the bookmarks popover, improves the reliability of creating web apps, and has a fix related to local storage access requests.

 ## Calculator